appacademy/SWEO-Part-Time-Resources/2-Module/5-week/2-day/README.md

 - Example 5 is a `graph`, but it's not a `linked list` or a `tree` because it has a cycle.

 ### `Trees`

+`Trees` are a common data structure in computer science.
+You can think of them like a `singly-linked list`, except instead of having a single `.next` node, each node has one or more `child` nodes.

 A `tree` is a `graph` with no cycles.
 A cycle is a path that starts and ends at the same node.